-Overview of the Pension Plan
+Overview of the Plan

-Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68), requires public employers that participate in a defined benefit pension plan administered as a trust or equivalent arrangement to record their portion of the net pension liability, pension expense, and deferred outflows/deferred inflows of resources related to pensions in their financial statements as part of their financial position.
-Net pension liability is the plan's total pension liability based on the entry age normal actuarial cost method less the plan's fiduciary net position.
+Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions (GASB 68), requires public employers to comply with new accounting and financial reporting standards.
+GASB 68 outlines a different approach to the recognition and calculation of pension obligations.
+Under GASB 68, employers that participate in a defined benefit pension plan administered as a trust or equivalent arrangement are required to record their portion of the net pension liability, pension expense, and deferred outflows/deferred inflows of resources related to pensions in their financial statements as part of their financial position.
+Net pension liability is the plan's total pension liability based on the entry age normal actuarial cost method less the plan's fiduciary net position (plan assets owned).
 This may be a net pension asset when the Plan's fiduciary net position exceeds its total pension liability.
 Pension expense is the change in net pension liability from the previous reporting period to the current reporting period less adjustments.
 This may be a negative expense (pension income), which should be reported as a credit in pension expense.
 Deferred outflows of resources and deferred inflows of resources related to pensions are certain changes in total pension liability and fiduciary net position that are to be recognized in future pension expense.